[Updated on January 28, 2025 with updated screenshots from TurboTax Deluxe downloaded software for the 2024 tax year.]

 It’s a regular 1099-R.

-The amount that moved from your Roth IRA to your Traditional IRA shows in Box 1.
+The amount that moved from your Roth IRA to your Traditional IRA is shown in Box 1.
 The taxable amount in Box 2a is zero.
 The two checkboxes in Box 2b aren’t checked.
 The code in Box 7 is “R.” The “IRA/SEP/SIMPLE” box under Box 7 may or may not be checked.
 It’s not checked in our sample 1099-R.

 That box is blank in our 1099-R, and that’s OK.